The history of the Greenfeld family name begins after the Norman Conquest

 Early Notables of the Greenfeld family (pre 1700)

-Another 109 words (8 lines of text) are included under the topic Early Greenfeld Notables in all our PDF Extended History products and printed products wherever possible.
+, a Cornish Royalist leader during the English Civil War; John Granville, 1st Earl of Bath (1628-1701), English Royalist statesman during the English Civil War, who was made Lord...
+Another 80 words (6 lines of text) are included under the topic Early Greenfeld Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Greenfeld family to Ireland

 Some of the Greenfeld family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland